CBD and Pain – Can it help me?

 Studies have demonstrated the usefulness of cognitive behavioural therapy in the management of chronic lower back pain; data shows that CBT produced significant decreases in physical and psychosocial disability.
 CBT is significantly more effective than standard care in treatment of people with body-wide pain, like fibromyalgia.

 There is a reason the health care profession pushes exercise on to the public and their patients.
 The simple reason is that exercise is generally one of the best things for your mind and body.
-Not only does regular exercise stave off weight gain, which is itself linked to myriad physiological and cognitive disorders, it helps build muscle, strengthen the heart the lungs and also improves general mood and cognitive performance.
+Not only does regular exercise stave off weight gain, which is itself linked to myriad physiological and cognitive disorders, it helps build muscle, strengthens the heart the lungs and also improves general mood and cognitive performance.
 The benefits of exercise are a settled science and no longer up for debate.
 Unless there are very specific medical reasons for someone not to exercise, then they should!

 Just as exercise can help maintain and improve physical health across the board, exercise can also help with pain management.
 The physical approach to pain management includes exercise intervention as well as physical medicine and rehabilitation.